 Find more statistics at Statista

-Now, many would make the case (a strong one) that the travel industry and the way we experience new things at large was already undergoing a millennial metamorphosis, well before the year of the quarantine.
-Between the rise of AirBnb and virtual community platforms like Twitch, the marriage of travel and livestreaming was inevitable as it is intriguing.
+Now, many would make the case (a strong one) that the travel industry and the way we experience new things at large was already undergoing a millennial metamorphosis.
+Even before the year of the quarantine.
+Between the rise of AirBnb and virtual community platforms like Twitch, the marriage of travel and live streaming was inevitable as it is intriguing.

-When I tell you Amazon is one of the first to make such a marriage widely accessible to the public and monetize it for e-commerce hosts, is it really a surprise?
+When I tell you Amazon is one of the first to make live virtual experiences widely accessible to the public and monetize them for e-commerce sellers, is it really a surprise?

 Introducing Amazon Explore – a new way to experience the world by finally using computer screens as they were intended… as windows.